rz102/waterjug_api/README.md

 ## Overview

-This REST API was developed with Python, FastAPI, and Pydantic(for validation and error handling) to solve the [water jug problem](https://www.geeksforgeeks.org/two-water-jug-puzzle/).
+This REST API was developed with Python, FastAPI, and Pydantic to solve the [water jug problem](https://www.geeksforgeeks.org/two-water-jug-puzzle/).
 It provides the ideal solution, step-by-step, as a JSON response.

 The API endpoint is "/water-jug-calculator", an HTTP POST operation.
 It takes a JSON as a request parameter and returns a JSON object with an array of objects, each object in the array representing a step.